Matteo Messori: Biography

 Besides his work with the ensemble Cappella Augustana, he is in frequent demand as organist, harpsichordist and guest conductor.

 In 2010 his study on the 16' harpsichord with pedal harpsichord built by Zacharias Hildebrandt for the Collegium Musicum in Leipzig was published in the Bach-Jahrbuch.

-He teaches organ at the Genoa Conservatory and harpsichord at the Bergamo Conservatory.
+He teaches organ and organ composition at the Venice Conservatory and harpsichord at the Bergamo Conservatory.

 In November 2011 the German magazine FonoForum wrote: "The complete recording of Bach's late works is a statement with which the still young Italian harpsichordist and organist has come to play in the Champions League of the international Bach interpreters".

-He has composed choral works, songs for voice and piano, chamber music and solo keyboard pieces.
+He has composed and published choral works, songs for voice and piano, chamber music and solo keyboard pieces, written several musicological articles and edited critical editions.